andrewtran5222/cse15l-lab-reports/Lab1/Lab1.md

 Welcome to CSE 15L Lab Report 1.
 It seems like you crashed your old computer and need to set everything up again.
 Don't worry, I'm here to help.

-First, download Visual Studio Code [VS Code](https://code.visualstudio.com/).
+First, download [Visual Studio Code](https://code.visualstudio.com/).
 After greenlighting all the default settings and selling your soul to Microsoft, you should have see this screen (If you are a demon that is not using dark mode, your color scheme may be a bit different.):

 ![Image](Lab1sc1.png)